-Online lead generation and SEO should be a part of your company’s marketing strategy.
+New content ideas for your website or blog will help with online lead generation and website SEO and should be a part of your company’s marketing strategy.
 Considering the speed with which we consume online media, meeting the demand is, without a doubt, a challenge.
 It’s not always easy to put out quality material and, what’s more, establishing a unique voice among a sea of brands can be challenging.

-Here are ten content ideas for to helping you and your team come up with quality content to help you cut out your own niche in the information highway.
+Here are ten content ideas for your website or blog that help you and your content marketing team come up with quality content to help you cut out your own niche.

 If your business focuses on sales of a particular item, then your blog will more than likely have multiple posts introducing potential clients to the uses and benefits of your product vs other brands and varieties.
 While these posts are great for inbound marketing, they will usually get lost in the sheer volume of other similar posts on competitor’s websites.

-To best help yourself stand out to try to write a “comprehensive” or “ultimate” guide to buy your product.
+To best help yourself stand a great content idea for your website or blog is to write a “comprehensive” or “ultimate” guide to buy your product.
 Include industry information and links to your other posts to increase SEO.
 As an added bonus your website will stand out as authoritative and most trustworthy.

 Most people don’t have the time nor the patience to read large bodies of text.
 According to the Nielsen Norman Group, most users spend about 20% of their time scanning the text on a page.
 Most people spend about less than a minute on an average website.

-Since your end goal would be to communicate your message or idea to potential buyers or site visitors, it would be a better idea to try using interactive graphics or even infographics that will convey the most information using the least amount of space.
+Since your end goal would be to communicate your message or idea to potential buyers or site visitors, it is a great content idea for your website or blog to use interactive graphics or even infographics that will convey the most information using the least amount of space.

 3. Try an “Ask The Columnist” style